pazz/grade50/README.md

 ### text
 Textual output is the default.
 It is based on the above and the default template (see `grade50/templates/default.jinja2`).
 You can pass any other jinja2 template as by means of the `--template` option.
+This way one can easily generate for example latex sources that can be compiled into pdf feedback files for students.